jakub-hajduk/omod/README.md

-# omod
+# omod 2
-Modify javascript objects recursively with pipeable node and value modifier functions
+Modify javascript objects recursively with pipeable node modifier functions

-You can use this library for modifying any object in javascript.
+You can use this library for modifying any object in javascript including arrays and collections.

 Those functions were initially created to translate figmaTokens JSON format to style-dictionary.
 Its purpose was to unify all values and resolve references.